ChatGPT App vs Custom GPT: What Is the Difference? (April 2026)

 How do I build a ChatGPT App?

-What is the MCP App standard for ChatGPT Apps?
+What is Developer Mode for ChatGPT Apps?